/

 Wine Pairing with Cheese

 For soft and creamy cheeses, such as Brie and Camembert, the same principle applies.
 You need a wine that cuts through that luscious texture because its richness can block or inhibit flavor perception.
-The wine you choose should not overpower the cheese, but instead balance it, adding brightness and liveliness that completes the whole package.
+The wine you choose should not overpower the cheese but instead balance it, adding brightness and liveliness that completes the whole package.
+Learn more about wine and cheese pairing in our recent blog post.

 • Best Wine with Soft Cheese: A sparkling wine such as Champagne or a light, fruity red such as Gamay works well.